-Even our expert doctors and staff can’t see every detail about your cat’s health.
-We rely on diagnostic tools to help us better evaluate any illness, injury, or condition.
-With our in-house laboratory and digital radiology, we diagnose your cat’s illness right here in the hospital and get results almost immediately.
+Even our expert veterinarian and staff can’t see every detail about your cat’s health.
+We rely on cat diagnostic tools to help us better evaluate any illness, injury, or condition.
+With our in-house laboratory and digital x-rays, we diagnose your cat’s illness right here in the animal hospital and get results almost immediately.
 Immediate results mean immediate treatments for a faster recovery.

 Using Our Laboratory for All It's Worth

 With our lab, we can run just about any test that’s needed to screen for diseases, rule out possibilities, and pinpoint your cat’s specific problem so we can offer specific solutions.
 Below, we list common lab tests, when we use them, and what for.